Home › Blog › How to Create User Documentation – Importance & Types

 The best documentation tools offer a built-in reporting system that enables you to track performance metrics like failed and successful searches, poor and top-performing articles, broken links, and many others.

-Keeping an eye on these metrics will help you replenish your documentation with fresh content from time to time, thus keeping its relevance intact.
+Keeping an eye on these metrics will help you occasionally replenish your documentation with fresh content, thus maintaining its relevance intact.

-You can easily identify what’s working and what’s not working in your documentation and accordingly generate new articles or modify the existing ones.
+You can easily identify what’s working and not working in your documentation and generate new articles or modify existing ones accordingly.

 Do you want a free Knowledge Base?